Matt970204/Affiliations_V2/README.md

 * [Contact](#Contact)

 ## General information
-This repository detials how University names are extracted from messy data for my masters dissertation which is to construct a long-term ranking of research intensity of universities globally based on publications in the Top 5 economics journals (AER, JPE, ECTA, QJE, REStud) from 1940 to 2020.
-The repository takes in outputted raw NLP data from papers published and cleans this data, as well as visualising the data.
+The project provides details on how the extraction of messy data took place, the different project iterations as well as some of the analysis of the data.
+This project is intended for research purposes, anyone is free to use the IP and the output data.

 ## Setup
 All source files have been included under 'Tesseract output json files'.
 The project is witten using MACOS and files refecinging will need to be adapted for Windows use.